-The stationarity of the channel has been assumed even in the proofs of the SPB tailored for specific noise models, such as the ones for the Poisson channels in \cite{burnashevK99}, \cite{wyner88-a}, \cite{wyner88-b}.
-In their current form, without major changes, neither the approach of Burnashev and Kutoyants in \cite{burnashevK99} nor Wyner's approach in \cite{wyner88-a} and \cite{wyner88-b} ---relying on discretization--- can establish the SPB for a zero dark current Poisson channel whose inputs are intensity functions, i.e. \(\fX\)'s, that are bounded as follows:
+The stationarity of the channel has been assumed even in the proofs of the SPB tailored for specific noise models, such as the ones for the Poisson channels in \cite{burnashevK99}, \cite{wyner88-b}.
+In their current form, without major changes, neither the approach of Burnashev and Kutoyants in \cite{burnashevK99} nor Wyner's approach in \cite{wyner88-b} ---relying on discretization --- can establish the SPB for a zero dark current Poisson channel whose inputs are intensity functions, i.e. \(\fX\)'s, that are bounded as follows:

 where \(\gX\) is a non-periodic function that is integrable on all bounded intervals.
-On the other hand, \cite[(\ref*{A-eq:poissonchannel-product-capacity})]{nakiboglu16A} implies that this channel satisfies the hypothesis of \cite[Thm.
-4.7b]{augustin69}, i.e. the SPB for this channel follows from Augustin's general proof for the product channels, provided that \(\gX\) satisfies rather mild conditions.
+On the other hand, this channel satisfies the hypothesis of \cite[Thm.
+4.7b]{augustin69} by \cite[(\ref*{A-eq:poissonchannel-product-capacity})]{nakiboglu19A} and the SPB for this channel follows from Augustin's general proof for the product channels, provided that \(\gX\) satisfies rather mild conditions.

 The Shannon, Gallager, Berlekamp proof and Haroutunian's proof had greater impact on the field than Augustin's proof.
 Variants of Haroutunian's proof can be found in \cite{csiszar98,csiszarkorner,dalai17,haroutunianHH07,omura75}.
 For the DSPCs, Haroutunian's method leads to a SPB with a polynomial prefactor, i.e. a prefactor of the form \(e^{-\bigo{\ln \blx}}\).
 The prefactor of the Shannon, Gallager, Berlekamp proof in \cite{shannonGB67A} is \(e^{-\bigo{\sqrt{\blx}}}\), which is considerably worse.
 In \cite{valemboisF04}, Valembois and Fossorier have improved the prefactor of \cite{shannonGB67A} for moderate block lengths; the asymptotic behavior of the prefactor, however, is still \(e^{-\bigo{\sqrt{\blx}}}\).
 In \cite{wiechmanS08}, Wiechman and Sason improved the prefactor of \cite{valemboisF04} for channels with certain symmetries by eliminating the type based expurgation step of the derivation and the resulting contribution to the rate back-off term in the bound.
 This improvement, however, is inconsequential for the asymptotic behavior of the prefactor in \cite{wiechmanS08}, which is \(e^{-\bigo{\sqrt{\blx}}}\), as well.
 Augustin derived a SPB with a polynomial prefactor for certain product channels in \cite[Thm.
 4.8]{augustin69}; however, the prefactors of his general results \cite[Thm.
 4.7]{augustin69} and \cite[Thm.
 31.4]{augustin78} are \(e^{-\bigo{\sqrt{\blx}}}\).
 One of our main contributions is establishing the SPB with a polynomial prefactor for a large class of product channels.